Kowsalya2929/Javascript-Interview-Questions/JS/Conditional Statements/IF-Statement.md

 //Output : Input is empty or undefined
 ```

-4. Create a JS function that checks if a given year is a leap year using an if statement.
+**4. Create a JS function that checks if a given year is a leap year using an if statement.**

 ```js